By Madeline Woods

 I want people to think of me and… smile.
 Because hopefully I have made their life better, even in some infinitesimally small way.

-At Conquer Life, our goal is to build a community that celebrates those who work hard and follow their passion, to remind each of us that we have the power to do the same.
-To inspire, motivate, and empower.
+At Conquer Life, our goal is to build a world where talking about Mental Health is the norm and sharing our stories is encouraged.
+Within our community we celebrate those who work hard and follow their passion, and we remind each of us that we have the power to do the same.
+We aim to inspire, motivate, and empower.

 Need more inspiration in your life?
 We’ve got you!

 Try the Conquer Life App for FREE to join or create your Empowering Community.
 Invite your friends, teammates, or colleagues and start normalizing Mental Health Talks.